-Wood exterior shutters have been used for centuries on homes throughout the world to varying degrees of success.
+Exterior wood shutters have been used for centuries on homes throughout the world to varying degrees of success.
 Poorly built wood shutters may only last only a few years or even months, while carefully crafted shutters can dependably serve for decades.
 Selection of a time-tested exterior grade species is imperative to the longevity of the resulting shutter.
 Adhering components with quality adhesives and proven joinery techniques is essential.
 Finally, a top choice base primer and outdoor grade paint need to be applied according to manufacturer specifications.
 When exposed to moisture, all raw woods will eventually absorb that liquid which leads to decay.
 Just like a painted home, wood shutters need to be regularly assessed for failure points in the finish.

 Pine shutters have the benefit of real wood grain, and are expected to give several years of service.
 Pine can be the best material for exterior shutters for the application if the climate is relatively mild with minimal temperature fluctuations.
 However, Pine is a soft wood that expands and contracts more than other woods.
 With each passing season, the internal movement makes them more susceptible to water damage.

-California Redwood is much more dimensionally stable than Pine.
+Red Grandis shutters are much more dimensionally stable than Pine.
 It has a natural resistance to decay because of its lack of resin, and is a fairly lightweight straight wood with a tight, even grain.

 Mahogany is the best material for exterior shutters if one has the budget.
-If a project calls for a natural finish or stain, African Mahogany is a gorgeous choice with its straight, tight reddish grain.
+If a project calls for a natural finish or stain, Mahogany is a gorgeous choice with its straight, tight reddish grain.
 This sturdy lumber is extremely strong and resistant to moisture as well.